From little acorns, mighty oaks grow

 We would like you to tell us about it.
 We welcome suggestions for improving our work in school.
 Be assured that no matter what the problem is, our support and respect for you and your child in school will not be affected in any way.
 Please tell us of your concern as soon as possible.
 It is difficult for us to investigate properly an incident or problem that happened some time ago.

 Most concerns can be sorted out quickly by speaking with your child’s class teacher.
 It is usually best to discuss the problem face to face.
 You may need an appointment to do this, and can make one by ringing or calling into the school office.
 You can take a friend or relation to the appointment with you if you would like to.

 All staff will make every effort to resolve your problem informally.
 They will make sure that they understand what you feel went wrong, and they will explain their own actions to you.
 They will ask what you would like the school to do to put things right.
 Of course, this does not mean that in every case they will come round to your point of view but it will help both you and the school to understand both sides of the question.
 It may also help to prevent a similar problem arising again.

 What to do next

-If your complaint is about an action of the Headteacher personally, then your complaint will be looked at by the Chair of Governors, again please make the complaint via the complaints co-ordinator, Mrs Smith.
+If your complaint is about an action of the Headteacher personally, then your complaint will be looked at by the Chair of Governors, again please make the complaint via the complaints co-ordinator, Mrs Emmerson.